ZiadMansourM/tut/README.md

 # tut

-A command-line tool to streamline the management of multiple GitHub accounts.
+A command-line tool to ease the management of multiple GitHub accounts from the same workstation.

 ## Features